mrgnhnt96/revali/doc-site/docs/create-constructs/getting-started/0-create-package.md

 Creating a new package for your construct is the first step in creating a new construct.
 When this package is imported into your server project, Revali will automatically register the construct and start generating the code.

+Creating a new package for your construct serves several purposes.
+First, it allows Revali to locate the construct properly.
+Additionally, constructs generally come with their own dependencies and configurations, so isolating them in a separate package helps manage these resources more efficiently.
+Finally, constructs are added to your server project as a _dev_dependency_, meaning they won’t be included in the final build of the server project.
+This separation keeps the final build small by excluding development-only dependencies.

 ## Create Package

 To create a new construct package, you can use the `dart create` command.
 This command will create a new Dart package with the necessary files and configurations.